-We are very exciting about the release of Dr. Doidge's new book, The Brain's Way of Healing.
+We are very excited about the release of Dr. Doidge’s new book, The Brain’s Way of Healing.
 He features two chapters on the Feldenkrais Method®.
-He presents one of the clearest descriptions of the Method, its history — including some little known facts about Dr. Feldenkrais — and its applications.
+He presents one of the clearest descriptions of the Method, its history — including some little-known facts about Dr. Feldenkrais — and its applications.

-Not only does this book legitimize the Method in terms of modern science, it also gives Feldenkrais practitioners, students and enthusiasts a language by which to talk about the Method.
+Not only does this book legitimize the Method regarding modern science, but it also gives Feldenkrais practitioners, students, and enthusiasts a language by which to talk about the Method.

 Physician Hurt, Then Heal Thyself

 Michael Moskowitz Discovers That Chronic Pain Can Be Unlearned

 A Man Walks Off His Parkinsonian Symptoms